I'd like to tell you a story.

 He was dressed like a Mexican.

-At first I thought that this might be a coincidence - after all, non-Mexican guys wear vests on occasion.
+Initially, I thought that this might be a coincidence - after all, non-Mexican guys wear similar clothes on occasion.

 But then something else happened.

 Upon being introduced, Ben started speaking to me in Spanish.

 I indulged him for awhile until it began to feel ridiculous.

 Ben proceeded to tell me about how he worked in a restaurant in San Diego and fell in love with Mexican culture.
 He decided to get his TEFL certificate and come down and teach English.
 He was 6 months in and absolutely loving it, taking Spanish and Salsa classes on the regular.